Manufacturing Cost Reduction Strategies

 What NOT to Do

-– ❌ **Don’t buy “the latest” tech.** A plant spent $300K on a cutting-edge AI scheduling tool that required retraining 100+ staff but couldn’t integrate with their legacy ERP.
-The solution sat unused for 6 months. *Realistic tip:* Prioritize tools with plug-and-play API compatibility to your existing systems.
+- Don’t buy “the latest” tech.
+A plant spent $300K on an AI scheduling tool that required retraining staff but couldn’t integrate with their legacy ERP.

-– ❌ **Don’t skip pilot testing.** One factory deployed AI quality control across all lines at once—resulting in 37% false positives due to uncalibrated cameras. *Realistic tip:* Run a 30-day pilot on one production line to tweak parameters before scaling.
+- Don’t skip pilot testing.
+One factory deployed AI quality control across all lines at once – resulting in 37% false positives due to uncalibrated cameras.

 Troubleshooting Common Pitfalls